aws-samples/sqlservertools/README.md

 The discovery will take few minutes and will generate an excel sheet ( note that the Tool will take a little longer with RDS recommendation included)

-The excel sheet will be  placed in c:\RDSDiscoveryGuide\out
+The excel sheet will be  placed in c:\RDSTools\out

 ## Troubleshooting
 If you receive error similar to te one below , that means the sqlserver PS module is not loaded into your system